bf-enterprise-solutions/ed.bf/README.md

 # bfed -- an opinionated ed re-implementation in Brainfuck

+> The original grep [as part of ed text editor] was written [overnight] in PDP-11 assembly language [by Ken Thompson].

+-- Brian Kernigan, in the [YouTube Computerphile video about grep](https://www.youtube.com/watch?v=NTfOnGZUZDk).

+> Not being Ken Thompson is a struggle every working software engineer has to contend with.

+-- David Gillies, a YouTube comment under the same video.

 `ed` is notorious for being the most user-hostile text editor.
+It was initially implemented in assembly.
 Brainfuck is notorious for being one of the most programmer-hostile programming languages.
-Feels like a perfect match, doesn't it?
+It is extremely close to assembly.
+Feels like a perfect match for one get the feel of the legendary programmer existence, doesn't it?

-This is an incomplete, buggy and (potentially) Turing-complete re-implementation of UNIX ed in Brainfuck.
+`bfed` is an incomplete, buggy and (potentially) Turing-complete re-implementation of UNIX ed in Brainfuck.
 It is *already* non-standard in where I feel it necessary.

 The Memory layout (see below) it has allows for terrible hacks and more efficient text editing if you understand it.
 I will *never* fix the memory layout being overrestrictive/hackable.
 Enjoy.